-

 CLINIC v.
 EOIR (D.D.C.)--Stay Granted

-CLINIC, along with Democracy Forward and National Immigration Justice Center, filed a lawsuit challenging the new EOIR rule.
+CLINIC, along with Democracy Forward and National Immigrant Justice Center, filed a lawsuit challenging the new EOIR rule.
 Plaintiffs in the case include CLINIC, Brooklyn Defender Services, Florence Immigrant & Refugee Rights Project, NIJC and HIAS.

 On April 3, 2021, D.C.
 District Court Judge Leon stayed the rule pending the outcome of the litigation.
 He found that the public comment period of 30 days was insufficient for such a complex and technical rule and, therefore, that the plaintiffs had shown a likelihood of success on the merits.